Generalizing to unseen domains via distribution matching: Learning domain agnostic representations for domain generalization

 \subsection{Practical contributions}

-Motivated by the previous results, we propose to estimate and minimize $\epsilon$ along with the risks over the train sample.
+Motivated by the previous results, we propose to design algorithms that minimize the terms in the bound in (\ref{eq:bound_1}) that can be estimated even if only source data is observed, i.e., $\epsilon$ as well as the risks over the train sample.
 We thus aim at learning an encoder $E: \mathcal{X} \rightarrow \mathcal{Z}$, where $\mathcal{Z}\subset\mathbb{R}^d$ preserves information relevant for separating classes, while removing domain-specific cues in such a way that it is harder to distinguish examples from different domains in comparison to the original space $\mathcal{X}$.

 \textbf{Efficiently estimating $\boldsymbol\epsilon$:} Previous work on domain adaptation introduced strategies based on minimizing the empirical $\mathcal{H}$-divergence between sources and a given target domain \cite{ganin2016domain, zhao2018adversarial}.
-Instead, as per the discussion following Proposition 2, the domain generalization setting requires estimating pairwise $\mathcal{H}$-divergences across all available sources, not considering target data of any sort.
+Instead, as per the discussion following Theorem 1, the domain generalization setting requires estimating pairwise $\mathcal{H}$-divergences across all available sources, not considering target data of any sort.
 Naively extending previous methods to our case would require $\mathcal{O}(N_S^2)$ estimators, which is unpractical given real-world cases where several source domains are available.
 We thus propose to use {\em one-vs-all} classifiers.
-In this case, there is one domain discriminator per source domain and the $k$-th discriminator estimates\footnote{ See supplementary material for details.} $\sum_{l \neq k} d_{\mathcal{H}}[\mathcal{D}^k_S, \mathcal{D}^l_S]$, and improves the method to a number of $\mathcal{H}$-divergence estimators linear on $N_S$.
+In this case, there is one domain discriminator per source domain and the $k$-th discriminator estimates $\sum_{l \neq k} d_{\mathcal{H}}[\mathcal{D}^k_S, \mathcal{D}^l_S]$, and improves the method to a number of $\mathcal{H}$-divergence estimators linear on $N_S$.

-\textbf{Training:} The proposed approach contains three main modules: an encoder $E$ with parameters $\phi$, a task classifier $C$ with parameters $\theta_C$, and a set of $\mathcal{H}$-divergence estimators $D_k$ with parameters $\theta_{k}$, $k\in[N_S]$.
+\textbf{Training:} The proposed approach contains three main modules, all parameterized by neural networks: an encoder $E$ with parameters $\phi$, a task classifier $C$ with parameters $\theta_C$, and a set of $\mathcal{H}$-divergence estimators $D_k$ with parameters $\theta_{k}$, $k\in[N_S]$.
 Intuitively, $E$ attempts to minimize a classification loss $\mathcal{L}_C(\cdot;\theta_C)$ (standard cross-entropy in our case) and empirical $\mathcal{H}$-divergences, which is achieved through the maximization of domain discrimination losses, denominated $\mathcal{L}_k$.
 Each domain discriminator, on the other hand, aims at minimizing $\mathcal{L}_k$.
 The procedure for estimating $\phi$, $\theta_T$, and all $\theta_{k}$'s can be thus formulated as the following multiplayer minimax game: